 \subsubsection{Object Instantiation Operators}

-In Java, objects can be created by calling either the default or a parametrized constructor, and moreover, it may also be possible to override the properties of the object through Inner class object declarations.
+In Java, objects can be created by calling either the default or a parametrized constructor, while possibly overriding the properties of the object through Inner class object declarations.
 We leverage these properties to create \opnumber{12} as follows:

 \operator{12}{Anonymous Inner Object} Creating an instance of a flexible crypto API through constructor or anonymous inner class object is fairly common, as seen for \hostnameVerifier in Oracle Reference Guide~\cite{jcaHostnameVerifierExample} and Android developer documentation~\cite{androidHostnameVerifierExample}, respectively.
-Similarly, this operator creates anonymous inner class objects from abstract crypto APIs, and instantiates misuse cases by overriding the abstract methods using \opnumber{7}$\rightarrow$\opnumber{9}, as shown in Listing~\ref{lst:abstract_inner_class} (Appendix~\ref{app:code_snippets}), where the misuse is introduced through \opnumber{8}.
+Similarly, this operator creates anonymous inner class objects from abstract crypto APIs, and instantiates misuse cases by overriding the abstract methods using \opnumber{7} -- \opnumber{9} (Listing~\ref{lst:abstract_inner_class}).

-Out of the \totalMisuseCases misuse cases defined in our taxonomy, \tools{} \totaloperators{} operators are capable of instantiating \textbf{69} (65.71\%), misuse cases distributed across \textit{all} nine \textit{semantic clusters}.
-This indicates that \tools operators can express a \textit{diverse majority} of our defined misuse cases, signaling a reasonable trade-off between the number of operators and their expressivity.
-Out of the remaining 36 cases that our operators currently do not instantiate, 16 would be trivial to implement (\eg using AES with a $<$ 128 bit key, see Listing~\ref{lst:trivial}, Appendix~\ref{app:code_snippets}).
-Finally, 20 cases (19.01\%) would require a non-trivial amount of additional engineering effort; \eg designing an operator that uses a custom \messageDigest algorithm instead of a known standard such as \texttt{SHA-3} is non-trivial, as it would require designing a custom hashing algorithm.
+\tools{} \totaloperators{} operators are capable of instantiating \textbf{68/\totalMisuseCases} ($\approx 64\%$), misuse cases distributed across \textit{all} 9 \textit{semantic clusters}.
+This indicates that \tools operators can express a \textit{diverse majority} of misuse cases, signaling a reasonable trade-off between the number of operators and their expressivity.
+Of the remaining 39 cases that our operators do not instantiate, 16 are trivial to implement \eg{} using AES with $<$ 128 bit key in Listing~\ref{lst:trivial}.
+Finally, 22 cases ($\approx 21\%$) would require a non-trivial amount of additional engineering effort; \eg{} designing an operator that uses a custom \messageDigest algorithm instead of a known standard, such as \texttt{SHA-3}, would require implementing a custom hashing algorithm.